kubiyabot/cli/README.md

 # Kubiya CLI - Your Agentic Automation Companion 🤖

-A powerful command-line interface for managing Kubiya sources, teammates, and tools.
-Automate your engineering workflows and interact with Kubiya AI Agents (Teammates) seamlessly.
+A powerful command-line interface for managing Kubiya sources, serverless agents, and tools.
+Automate your engineering workflows and interact with Kubiya AI Serverless Agents seamlessly.

 ## Features ✨